 The FDA’s rules and regulations for vitamins and supplements are the same.
 According to the FDA, something falls under the category of “vitamin” or “supplement” if it is not marketed for the purpose of treating, curing, diagnosing, or preventing a disease or medical condition.

 This is where the Federal Trade Commission (FTC) steps in: The FTC looks at the truth and accuracy of any claims made in dietary supplement advertising and marketing — and the FTC and FDA work together to monitor claims made on websites or in other online marketing.
-Vitamins and supplements can’t be marketed with claims like “will treat infertility” but could technically be marketed with claims like “may promote general reproductive health.”
+Vitamins and supplements can’t be marketed with claims like “will treat infertility" because that would be seen as a treatment/cure.
+Despite these regulations, it's always important to be a critical and careful consumer when evaluating your options for vitamins and supplements.

 Here, we’ll review two main classes of products marketed toward women planning to conceive: prenatal vitamins and supplements, and infertility supplements.